sultan-nassar/CardReactApp/README.md

 <br>
 </p>
 <p>
-<strong> at the second terminal</strong> you have to navigate to the project directory by writing <br>
+<strong> at the second terminal</strong> you have to navigate to the project directory by writing: <br>
  Cd CardAppFinalProject <br>
  Cd card-app-sultan <br>
  npm i <br>